HardoMX/nvim/readme.md

 - fd
 - npm (for LSP)

+### TODO
+- Might change autoclose.nvim to nvim-autopairs or ultimate-autopair.nvim

 ### Big thank you to:
 - ThePrimeagen for making an awesome full set up video
 - Josean Martinez for making a great video on LSP an Lazy